Simplistic Collection and Labeling Practices Limit the Utility of Benchmark Datasets for Twitter Bot Detection: Background

 \paragraph{Limitations of bot detection tools.} Several papers have explored the limitations of bot detection techniques, but few provide evidence to explain these limitations.
 To the best of our knoweldge, our work is the first that traces the limitations of bot detection to simplistic sampling and labeling strategies. \citet{martini2021bot} compare three public tools for bot detection and finds significant disagreement of predictions across tools.
-Relatedly, \citet{rauchfleisch2020false} find that a single tool may produce varying results over time as a result of variation in account activity and \citet{torusdag2020secure} created bots that can reliably evade existing bot detection frameworks. \citet{elmas2022characterizing} find that the qualitative observations of prior work, such as that bot accounts are typically recently created or are marked by a high volume of activity, do not hold on data collected for their paper and conclude that popular classifiers may not generalize.
-Other work has explored labeling problems, noting a high prevalence of false positives and arguing that the labels which are typically taken as ground truth may have errors \cite{gallwitz2021therise, gallwitz2022investigating}.
+Relatedly, \citet{rauchfleisch2020false} find that a single tool may produce varying results over time as a result of variation in account activity and \citet{torusdag2020secure} created bots that can reliably evade existing bot detection frameworks. \citet{elmas2022characterizing} find that the qualitative observations of prior work, such as that bot accounts are typically recently created or are marked by a high volume of activity, do not hold on data collected for their paper and conclude that popular classifiers may not generalize. \citet{gallwitz2021therise, gallwitz2022investigating} manually identify individual accounts that are incorrectly labeled as `bots' in popular datasets, noting a high prevalence of false positives and arguing that the labels which are typically taken as ground truth may have errors. {Researchers have also explored and tried to quantify the practical difficulties of bot detection.
+For example, \citet{cresci2020decade} argues that bots may become more sophisticated over time to evade detection and \citet{echeverria2018lobo} provide evidence to suggest that existing tools may not generalize to out-of-sample data.
+By contrast, our analysis in this work focuses on \textit{finding concrete, quantifiable explanations} for these limitations, developing a framework for evaluating whether datasets are suitable to the prediction task at hand, and providing recommendations for future best practices in data collection and labeling.}